Radio advertisement: History

-Commercial advertising by audio services goes back to even before the introduction of radio broadcasting, beginning with the 1893 establishment of telephone-based Telefon Hírmondó of Budapest, Hungary.
-As of 1901, this "telephone newspaper" was selling twelve-second spots for one forint each to reach the subscribers listening to the service's programming.
+Commercial advertising by audio services predates the introduction of radio broadcasting, beginning with the 1893 establishment of the telephone-based Telefon Hírmondó in Budapest, Hungary.
+As of 1901, this early "telephone newspaper" sold 12-second advertising spots for one forint each, reaching subscribers who listened to its programming.

-The first radio stations, introduced in the late 1800s, used crude spark transmitters, which could only transmit the dots-and-dashes of Morse code.
-Beginning in the early 1900s, the first transmitters capable of audio transmissions were invented, and although initially these were primarily used for point-to-point communication, there was concurrent experimentation with the broadcasting of news and entertainment.
-The test transmissions for many of these earliest stations were in effect advertisements for their owners and the new technology.
-However, it soon became a fairly common practice for stations to arrange to play phonograph records in exchange for mentioning on air the companies which provided the records.
-The earliest known example of this practice occurred in July 1912, when Charles Herrold in San Jose, California began making weekly radio broadcasts from his technical school, with the initial broadcast featuring phonograph records supplied by the Wiley B. Allen company.
+The first radio stations, introduced in the late 1800s, used crude spark transmitters capable only of sending the dots and dashes of Morse code.
+In the early 1900s, the first audio-capable transmitters were developed.
+Although these were initially used for point-to-point communication, there was also experimentation with broadcasting news and entertainment.
+Many of the earliest test transmissions functioned as advertisements for their owners and their new technologies.
+Stations soon began playing phonograph records in exchange for on-air mentions of the companies that supplied them.
+The earliest known instance occurred in July 1912, when Charles Herrold in San Jose, California, began weekly broadcasts from his technical school, including phonograph records provided by the Wiley B. Allen company.

-Continued efforts took place in the fall of 1916, after the De Forest Radio Telephone & Telegraph Company began operating an experimental radio station, 2XG, in New York City.
-Lee de Forest made an arrangement with the Columbia Gramophone record company to broadcast phonograph records from their offices—the phonograph company supplied records in exchange for "announcing the title and 'Columbia Gramophone Company' with each playing".
-The debut program was aired on October 26, 1916 and it was announced that nightly transmissions of news interspersed with Columbia recordings would be sent from de Forest's Highbridge laboratory beginning on November 1.
-De Forest initially also took advantage of these broadcasts to advertise "the products of the De Forest Radio Co., mostly the radio parts, with all the zeal of our catalogue and price list", until comments by Western Electric engineers caused him to eliminate the sales messages.
-At the time, a commentator in QST magazine noted that 2XG's efforts showcased the practicality of "conducting regular advertising and news talks by radio," which was "decidedly something to think about".
+Further developments took place in late 1916 when the De Forest Radio Telephone & Telegraph Company began operating experimental station 2XG in New York City.
+Lee de Forest arranged with the Columbia Gramophone Company to broadcast phonograph records from their offices; in exchange, he announced the record titles and the name "Columbia Gramophone Company" with each selection.
+The debut program aired on October 26, 1916, with nightly broadcasts following beginning November 1.
+De Forest initially used the broadcasts to promote "the products of the De Forest Radio Co.," but later discontinued the sales messages after comments from Western Electric engineers.
+A commentator in QST magazine observed that 2XG demonstrated the practicality of "conducting regular advertising and news talks by radio," which he described as "decidedly something to think about."